sul-dlss/DeveloperPlaybook/best-practices/background_processing.md

 practices etc. Overall I would say that the Sidekiq documentation is better than the Delayed Job docs.

-The DPN Synchronization application (dpn-sync) uses Sidekiq.
+The [DPN Synchronization](https://github.com/dpn-admin/dpn-sync) application uses Sidekiq.

 ## Active Job